microsoft/psi/README.md

 __A Brief Introduction.__ To learn more about \\psi and how to build applications with it, we recommend you start with the [Brief Introduction](https://github.com/microsoft/psi/wiki/Brief-Introduction) tutorial, which will walk you through for some of the main concepts.
 It shows how to create a simple program, describes the core concept of a stream, and explains how to transform, synchronize, visualize, persist and replay streams from disk.

 __A Video Webinar.__ If you prefer getting started by watching a presentation about the framework, this [video webinar](https://youtu.be/A6nr8MWwM3o) gives a 30 minute high-level overview of the framework, followed by a 30 minute hands-on coding session illustrating how to write a first, simple application.
+Alternatively, for a shorter (~13 min) high-level overview, see [this presentation](https://innovation.microsoft.com/en-us/tech-minutes-platform-for-situated-intelligence) we did as part of the Tech Minutes series.

 __Samples.__ If you would like to directly start from sample code, a number of small [sample applications](https://github.com/microsoft/psi/wiki/Samples) are also available, and several of them have walkthroughs that explain how the sample was constructed and point to additional documentation.
 We recommend you start with the samples below, listed in increasing order of complexity:
 | Name | Description | Cross-plat | Requirements |